Experimental Design and Statistical Methods in Biology (StatBio)

 - The continuous evaluation is based on four sub-parts:

-1) During the course each student has to give a short (12-15 minutes) individual presentation of a case study that has involved statistical analysis.
-The study may either be taken from literature or be his/her own project.
+1) During the course the student has to give a short (12-15 minutes) presentation of a case study that has involved statistical analysis.
+The study may either be taken from literature or be from one of the students' own projects.

 2) Students should, in groups of 2 or 3 hand in three homework exercises of an acceptable standard.

-3) The student will be evaluated on the participation during the course.
+3) The student will be evaluated on the participation during the course (at least 80% attendance at student presentations and exercises required)

-4) The student will be evaluated on the quizzes presented at lectures.
+4) The student will be evaluated on the quizzes in connection with the lectures.

 The evaluation is based on an overall assessment of the four sub-parts.